JoakimOL/Ttm4135-compendium/src/12-TLS.md

 The first part denotes the handshake algorithm, the second part denotes (authenticated)encryption scheme and the third part denotes the means of achieving integrity (key deriving or hash function) ?

+## Ephemeral Diffie-Hellmann handshake
+This is one of several variants of the TLS handshake protocol.

+The server key exchange sends the generator, group parameters and the server ephemeral value to be used in Diffie-Hellmann.
+All of these values are signed by the server.

+The client key exchange sends the client ephemeral Diffie Hellmann value, which  might be signed depending on whether client certification is used or not.

+Pre-master secret, _pms_, is the shared Diffie-Hellmann secret.

+## RSA handshake
+The server key exchange is not a thing in RSA handshake.

+The client key exchange sends the pre-master secret, _pms_, by selecting a random value for it and encrypting it with the server's public key.
+The server then retrieves _pms_ by decrypting it using its own private key.

+## Other variants
+(Static) Diffie-Hellmann can be used with certified keys.
+Should the client not have a cert (which often is the case browsing the internet), then the client uses an ephemeral Diffie-Hellmann key.

+Another variant is the anonymous Diffie-Hellmann.
+Here the ephemeral keys are not signed, which means they are only protected against passive eavesdropping.

+## Generating session keys
+To generate session keys, a master secret, _ms_, is needed.
+This is defined using the pre-master secret, _pms_, as:\
+$ms = PRF(pms, \text{"master secret"}, N_c || N_s)$\

+All "keying material", _k_, are generated from _ms_ by using:\
+$k = PRF(ms, \text{"key expansion"}, N_s || N_c)$

+Session keys are partitioned from _k_ in each direction (write key || read key).
+Depending on ciphersuite the keying material, _k_, can be an encryption key, a MAC key, an IV etc.

+The function `PRF` (pseudorandom function) used above is built from HMAC with a specified hash function.
+Older TLS versions (1.0, 1.1) used MD5 and SHA-1, but newer (1.2+) uses SHA-2.